-Fast forward to June 1992 and, as a result of the astounding growth of the internet, RFC 1338, Supernetting: an Address Assignment and Aggregation Strategy, was published.
+In June 1992, as a result of the astounding growth of the internet, RFC 1338, Supernetting: an Address Assignment and Aggregation Strategy, was published.
 This memo was the first to discuss the consequences of the “eventual exhaustion of the 32-bit IP address space.”
 Two years later RFC 1631, The IP Network Address Translator (NAT), was published which proposed a solution:

 Until the long-term solutions are ready, an easy way to hold down the demand for IP addresses is through address reuse.
 This solution takes advantage of the fact that a very small percentage of hosts in a stub domain are communicating outside of the domain at any given time.
 (A stub domain is a domain, such as a corporate network, that only handles traffic originated or destined to hosts in the domain).
 Indeed, many (if not most) hosts never communicate outside of their stub domain.
 Because of this, only a subset of the IP addresses inside a stub domain, need be translated into IP addresses that are globally unique when outside communications is required.

-The successor to IPv4 and the solution to IPv4 address exhaustion, a system called IPv6, became a draft standard (RFC 2460) in 1998.
-This protocol provided an address space of 128 bits (a total of 3.4×1038 addresses) but it wasn’t until July 2017, 19 years later, that the Internet Engineering Task Force (IETF) declared it an internet standard (RFC 8200).
+A protocol called IPv6, became a draft standard (RFC 2460) in 1998, as the successor to IPv4 and the long-term solution to IPv4 address exhaustion.
+This protocol provided an address space of 128 bits (a total of 3.4×1038 addresses – approximately 340 trillion trillion) but it wasn’t until July 2017, 19 years later, that the Internet Engineering Task Force (IETF) declared it an internet standard (RFC 8200).

 Standard NAT and IPv4 Addresses